In this post, we’re going to share the pros and cons for 11 of the most popular SMTP services for reliable email marketing.

 This SMTP provider works great with WordPress and other marketing tools like OptinMonster, Google Analytics, and more.

-Sendinblue has an extendable API and SMTP relay service that improves email delivery for transactional emails.
+Sendinblue has an extendable API and SMTP relay service that improves email delivery rates for transactional emails.

 - Inexpensive and competitive pricing